googleinterns/step54-2020/search-sentiments-map/README.md

 This web application visualizes trending google search topics and their results geographically and performs sentiment analysis on the search results.
 It is currently deployed at [trending-search-sentiments.appspot.com](trending-search-sentiments.appspot.com).

-It is built with NodeJS and it utilizes the Google Maps Javascript API, Google Custom Search API, Google Cloud Natural Language API, Google Charts API, the NodeJS Google Trends API and NodeJS sentiment module.
+It is built with Node.js and it utilizes the Google Maps Javascript API, Google Custom Search API, Google Cloud Natural Language API, Google Charts API, the Node.js Google Trends API and Node.js sentiment module.
 It runs on Google App Engine and uses Datastore for data storage.

 #### Commands to run / deploy: